How to Earn More Interest on Your Savings In 2023

 Banks, credit unions, and other financial institutions make their money by making loans on which they earn interest.
 Their best sources for the money they lend are the steady deposits in their savings and checking accounts.
 And, like other businesses, banks have to compete with other financial institutions for that money.

-As a general rule, online banks have lower fixed costs compared to traditional brick-and-mortar banks.
+Generally, online banks have lower fixed costs than traditional brick-and-mortar banks.
 Therefore, it’s often the case that online savings accounts offer a higher return.
 Spending five minutes once a month to check out prevailing interest rates could reveal opportunities to earn more interest on your savings account, money market account, or CD that you wouldn’t have known otherwise.

 Find the Best Savings Accounts

-Finding the bank with the best savings account shouldn’t take a lot of work.
+Finding the bank with the best savings account shouldn’t take much work.
 The banks featured below offer above-average interest rates on their savings accounts.

 2. Be Proactive in Opening New Accounts

-Inertia is something that afflicts most of us, but it may not be a good thing when it comes to managing your money.
+Inertia afflicts most of us, but it may not be a good thing when managing your money.

-It’s easy to keep a set of banking accounts in place once you’ve determined what you need.
-But a lot of people stay with those accounts as rates drop.
+Keeping a set of banking accounts in place is easy once you’ve determined what you need.
+But many people stay with those accounts as rates drop.
 When better offers arrive, inertia prevents them from leaving their underperforming accounts even when they know opportunities exist elsewhere for a higher return.

-One of the reasons people don’t stay on top of their online research is they fear the answer to the question: What would I do if I saw a higher return for my savings account advertised somewhere else?
+People don’t stay on top of their online research because they fear the answer to the question: What would I do if I saw a higher return for my savings account advertised elsewhere?

 The thought of the hassle involved with opening a new bank account is enough of a barrier, so they don’t look for opportunities to earn more interest on their money.